 Get a Head Start

 Open your account at least a week or two before you plan on making the final switch.
-This is because it can take up to 10 business days to receive your new debit card by mail.
+This is because it can take several business days to receive your new debit card by mail.
 During this time, you can also set up your online account, and create login credentials for online access to the bank.
 You’ll want to have your debit card in hand and all your online accounts set up (including any apps) before you switch to using your new account exclusively.

 Supply Any Requested Forms

 Some banks may require you to sign and return forms by mail to activate wire transfers or other features of your new account.
 Promptly returning these forms will allow you to start using all the features of your new account right away.

 Set up an electronic link between the new account and the one you intend to close.
 This is the easiest and cheapest way to move money.
 If both the new and old banks use a person-to-person mobile payments platform such as Zelle, you’re in luck—that’s often the fastest way to move money for free.

 Some banks offer account switching services that take the burden of account switching off of your plate.
 For example, the bank might handle the transfer of your automatic payments and direct deposits, and it may even notify your old bank to close the account.
 It's worth inquiring with your bank about their account switch services to make the switch as easy as possible.

 Even if your bank doesn't offer this service, they may still offer a switch kit.
 This information packet will have all the key information you need to complete the switch, such as your new account and routing number for direct deposit forms.